devalot/webdev/content/js/alternatives.md

-# Alternatives and Extensions to JavaScript
+## Alternatives and Extensions to JavaScript

-## Overview

 ### Languages that Compile to JavaScript